Project-Readme/ReadMe-EXPO/README.md

 ## Overview

 For voracious readers, the internet can be a blessing and a curse.
-There are so many sites out there, with so much great content, so many links to click, so many recomendations to follow—it's easy to end up with a seemingly endless collection of open browser tabs, and no time to sit at your computer to read them all.
+There are so many sites out there, with so much great content, so many links to click, so many recomendations to follow.
+It's easy to end up with a seemingly endless collection of open browser tabs, and no time to sit at your computer to read them all.

-Enter ReadMe: an offline-first moble app that—together with its [companion browser extension](https://github.com/Project-Readme/ReadMe-browser-extension "extension repository")—allows readers to save articles, blog posts, and other text from their desktops and retrive that content later for reading on their mobile device.
+Enter ReadMe: an offline-first moble app that—together with its [companion browser extension](https://github.com/Project-Readme/ReadMe-browser-extension "extension repository")—allows a reader to save articles, blog posts, and other text from their desktops and retrive that content later for reading on their mobile device.
+If a user does run out of things to read our app has recommendations for them on the home screen.

-Articles are downloaded from the remote database and saved locally on users' devices for offline reading until they decide to delete them.

-And if a user does run out of things to read, our app can help with that as well: the homepage of the app is pre-populated with most popular and most recent articles saved by everyone in ReadMe's community of users.

 The ReadMe App was built using React Native, Redux, and Cloud Firestore.